 Likhita Banerji works as a Researcher for Amnesty International’s ‘Technology and Human Rights’ Programme.
 She is involved in researching the use of technology, including AI, against human rights defenders in the global south.
 Currently, she is researching the use of targeted surveillance technologies to stifle dissent.
 She has extensively studied online hate speech and disinformation against women and migrants in India.
 Previously, she also researched and exposed challenges faced by human rights defenders in India and worked extensively on hate crimes in the country.
 Banerji has worked with a number of human rights organisations in India and elsewhere.
 She is passionate about ensuring that technological innovations respect and protect human rights.

-Prue Clarke is an international journalist and media development specialist whose reporting and commentary have appeared in the Washington Post, The Guardian, Foreign Policy and the BBC.
+Prue Clarke is Senior Executive Officer at the Judith Neilson Institute for Journalism and Ideas, an international journalist and media development specialist whose reporting and commentary have appeared in the Washington Post, The Guardian, Foreign Policy and the BBC.
 She created and led BBC Media Action radio programming during the Ebola crisis in West Africa.
 Clarke co-founded New Narratives, an NGO supporting independent and investigative journalism in Africa.
 She was Director of International Reporting at the Newmark Graduate School of Journalism at the City University of New York.
 She started her career as a cadet in the Australian Broadcasting Corporation Sydney television newsroom and later reported in the New York bureau of the Financial Times.

 Dóra Diseri is a Berlin-based Hungarian journalist and project lead of the European cross-border grant program “Reporters in the Field” at n-ost (Network for Reporting on Eastern Europe).
 She previously worked for various international media programs of both the Robert Bosch Stiftung and the Bosch Alumni Network.
 She is passionate about cross-border journalism, including as a reporter herself.
 She regularly covers Hungarian issues for international media and German internal affairs for Hungarian media outlets.
 Until October 2018, she was the Berlin correspondent for the Hungarian news channel HírTV.
 She studied journalism, cultural and Eastern-European studies in Budapest, Leipzig and Berlin.
 Before moving to Berlin in 2012, she worked as a multimedia journalist and reporter in the news department of the Hungarian Public Television (MTVA) in Budapest.